Amazon Ring Causes Some False Alarms Despite Partnering With 200 Police Departments

 — Evan Greer (@evan_greer) August 1, 2019

-While Eric Piza, an associate professor at the John Jay College of Criminal Justice, who released a study on security cameras believes they can be extremely useful, he doesn’t believe the average resident is qualified to decipher between what is and is not criminal activity.
+While Eric Piza, an associate professor at the John Jay College of Criminal Justice who released a study on security cameras, believes they can be extremely useful, he doesn’t think the average resident is qualified to decipher between what is and is not criminal activity.

 “We’ve seen from research that people are not the best judges of criminal behavior,” Piza explained.